Thoracic Surgery Research Laboratory

 Jason Stadanlick, PhD completed his doctoral training in the Immunology graduate program at the University of Pennsylvania, followed by a postdoctoral fellowship in the lab of Dr. David Wiest at the Fox Chase Cancer Center.
 There, he studied a link between loss of a ribosomal protein (RPL22) in T cell development and lymphoma.
 After a brief time at Vitae Pharmaceuticals performing pre-clinical drug development work, Jason joined Dr. Singhal's lab, and is currently using an array of cellular and molecular techniques to interrogate the role that specialized neutrophils play in modulating the host's immune system response to lung cancer.

 Lydia Frenzel Sulyok graduated from Haverford with a B.S. in chemistry.
-There, she did research in Casey Londergan's biophysical chemistry lab and completed her senior thesis on using spectroscopy to understand site-specific post-translational modifications in proteins.
-After graduating, Lydia was a research assistant to the Center of Precision Surgery, before joining our Thoracic Surgery Research Lab.
-In her current position, Lydia seeks to improve the outcomes of cancer patients by helping to optimize our fluorescent intraoperative molecular imaging protocols.
+There, she did biophysical chemistry research.
+She used spectroscopy to understand site-specific post-translational modifications in proteins.
+In her current position, Lydia seeks to help improve surgical outcomes of cancer patients.
+Her research focuses on methods to optimize our fluorescent intraoperative molecular imaging technology.
 Lydia's ultimate goal is to practice medicine.

 Leilei Xia (2016-present) graduated from the Anhui Medical University in China with a medical degree.
 He also received his Master’s degree in Surgery (Urology) from the Shanghai Jiao Tong University School of Medicine.
 Before coming to the United States, Leilei worked in the Department of Urology at Shanghai Ruijin Hospital and researched in the areas of urological cancer.
 He then visited as a clinical observer at Penn Urology.
 Currently, he is working with Dr. Singhal and Dr. Guzzo on the usage of intraoperative imaging for renal cell carcinoma, bladder cancer, and prostate cancer surgeries.
 He plans on pursuing a career in Urology.